Amitpnk/react-customer-app/README.md

 React application is javascript library for building user interface.

-In our we are using React version 16.8.6 and react-scripts 3.0.1
+In our applicatin, we are using React version 16.8.6 and react-scripts 3.0.1

 From Sep 23,2017 i.e., react 16.0.0 onward Facebook has released with MIT License